 During the first academic year, students and academic advisors will work in conjunction to develop an individual course of study.
 Your advisor can help you to explore your options in terms of degree programs and careers, guide you in making decisions that impact your college career, and connect you to other campus resources, such as career counseling and study abroad programs.
 Honors advisors can also help you in selecting Honors courses and opportunities that allow you to further challenge yourself, explore different academic areas, and complete your degree requirements.
 Although an academic plan is developed in partnership with an academic advisor, students are ultimately responsible for knowing and understanding degree and graduation requirements.

-Students participating in the Honors Program are given the opportunity to select the advisor with whom they'd like to meet.
+Students participating in the Honors Program will be assigned to an Honors advisor within their first semester in the program.
 With the exception of the two pre-registration advising periods (September through October; February through March) during which appointments are required, students are encouraged to stop by the Etscorn Honors Center with any questions.
 The Honors advisors have an open-door policy and are eager to assist students or help with any issues or concerns.

 All students in Honors are required to take a minimum of one 3-credit-hour Honors course per academic year.
 Honors students are strongly encouraged to meet with an Honors advisor in the first half of each semester.
 Any student wishing to enroll in an Scholars Seminar is required to meet with an academic advisor to obtain permission to enroll in that course.
 Students are encouraged to prepare in advance for advising appointments by following the tips listed below and developing a set of questions you'd like to discuss during the meeting.